hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 This study finds that when participants hold a neutral opinion on a topic or are weakly polarized, charts lead more people to change their views compared to tables (that communicate the same data as in charts).
 This pattern also exists among positively polarized participants.

-A reverse pattern is observed among negatively polarized participants: more people change their opinion when presented tables.
-It should be pointed out that this difference is statistically significant for only one among the three topics, although when aggregating the data from all the three topics, the difference is statistically significant.
+A reverse pattern is observed among negatively polarized participants: more people change their opinion when presented with tables.
+It should be pointed out that this difference is statistically significant for only one of the three topics, although when aggregating the data from all the three topics, the difference is statistically significant.

 ## 2021-04-17